hzget/hzget.github.io/notes/practice/algorithm.md

 ## Arrays

-Arrays are unbeatable for fix-sized data set or for guaranteed small collection of data.
-Arrays have following
+Arrays are unbeatable for fix-sized static data set or for guaranteed small collection of data.
+Arrays have following properties:
-properties:

 * easy to use
 * provide O(1) random access